 Nexus is a component of the Victorian Dual Diagnosis Initiative (VDDI)

 Nexus was established in 2002 as part of the Victorian Dual Diagnosis Initiative (VDDI).
-The brief of the initiative was one of capacity building and more specifically, to enhance the capacity of Clinical Mental Health Services, Alcohol & Other Drug (AOD) Services and Psychiatric Disability Rehabilitation and Support Services (PDRSS) to work more effectively with clients presenting with comorbid substance use and mental health issues (Dual Diagnosis).
+The brief of the initiative was one of capacity building and more specifically, to enhance the capacity of Clinical Mental Health Services, Alcohol & Other Drug (AOD) Services and Mental Health Community Support Services (MHCSS) to work more effectively with clients presenting with co-occurring substance use and mental health issues (Dual Diagnosis).

-- An integrated approach to dual diagnosis treatment and care is delivered as core business in both specialist mental health (clinical and PDRSS) and drug and alcohol services.
+- An integrated approach to mental health and substance use/addiction treatment and care is delivered as core business in both specialist mental health (clinical and MHCSS) and drug and alcohol services.

-- Appropriate treatment and care can be accessed through entry to either sector – no wrong door for service.
+- Appropriate treatment and care can be accessed through entry to any sector – no wrong door for service.

-- A co-ordinated hierarchy of client-centred service responses that respond to varying levels and complexity of need, manage problems early in the most appropriate service setting and are linked by clear referral pathways.
+- A co-ordinated hierarchy of client-centred, trauma-informed service responses that respond to varying levels and complexity of need, manage problems early in the most appropriate service setting and are linked by clear referral pathways.

-- Services provide a balance of direct care and the provision of consultation and support to primary care and other sectors working with people experiencing dual diagnosis (eg: housing, employment, education, community organisations).
+- Services provide a balance of direct care and the provision of consultation and support to primary care and other sectors working with people experiencing mental health and substance use/addiction (eg: housing, employment, education, community organisations).

-- Involve consumers and families/ carers in policy and service development centrally and locally so that services are easier to use, seen as useful and aligned with their needs.
+- Involve consumers and families/ carers in policy and service development centrally and locally so that services are easier to use, seen as useful and aligned with service users’ needs.

 What We Do

-Nexus works with more than 40 agencies within the municipalities of:
+Nexus works with a range of agencies within the municipalities of: